ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 target version of the label exists and only need proof that there has not been an unexpected downgrade.

-Binary ladders provided for the purpose of monitoring follow the series of lookups that would be made by the algorithm in {{binary-ladder}}.
-From this series of lookups, two optimizations are made:
+Binary ladders provided for the purpose of monitoring are called **monitoring binary ladders** and follow the series of lookups described in
+{{binary-ladder}}, but with two optimizations:

 First, any lookup for a version greater than the target version is omitted.
 As a result, all lookups in the binary ladder will result in an inclusion proof if